Blog

 A persistent tension in scaling is the demand for fidelity.
 However, research-based implementation suggests that integrity to design is more sustainable than scripted compliance.
 (Read more in my colleague Kiran Purohit’s blog post with Illustrative Mathematics!)
 Leadership capacity-building must focus on helping administrators understand the why behind instructional moves.

-When leaders are equipped with “Look-For” guides calibrated to specific design principles—such as three-dimensional learning in science, or disciplinary literacy in any content area—they can provide coaching that empowers teachers to make responsive, professional decisions without losing the rigor of the materials.
+When leaders are equipped with “Look-For” guides calibrated to specific design principles, such as three-dimensional learning in science, or disciplinary literacy in any content area, they can provide coaching that empowers teachers to make responsive, professional decisions without losing the rigor of the materials.
 This shift acknowledges teachers as professionals, not just delivery mechanisms for a product.

-3. The Multi-Year Arc: Scaling Through Time
+3. Building a Multi-Year Plan for Scaling Over Time

 Scaling curriculum implementation takes time and persistence.
 A robust model recognizes distinct phases of growth: